-- ♦ choosing Tools➤Adaptive Server Anywhere 8➤Unload Database. - Selecting a database in the left pane, and choosing Unload Database from the File menu. - Right-clicking a database, and choosing Unload Database from the popup menu.
+Selecting a database in the left pane, and choosing Unload Database from the File menu.

+Right-clicking a database, and choosing Unload Database from the popup menu.

-For full information on unloading a database from Sybase Central, see "Exporting a database" on page 437 of the book ASA SQL User's Guide.
+For full information on unloading a database from Sybase Central, see "Exporting databases" [ASA SQL User's Guide, page 536].